xoe-labs/odoo-patches/README.md

 # Naming Convention

-For this to work as intended, we rely on the follonwing naming convention:
+For this to work as intended, we rely on the following naming convention:

 ### Regex in pcre (php) flavor